Convex computation of regions of attraction from data using Sums-of-Squares programming: The optimisation framework

 \subsection{Worst-case inner approximations}

-As highlighted in Remark~\ref{rem:best}, the above framework is for best-case RoA outer approximation, while in practice, we might be interested in \emph{worst-case \ac{RoA} inner approximation}, \emph{i.e.} that \emph{all} (and not only one) dynamical systems explaining the data take $x_0$ to $X_T$ while enforcing the state constraints.
-Here we give the recipe for switching from the former to the latter, in a similar spirit to what is done in~\cite{KordaNOLCOS13}, although this reference focuses on closed-loop systems, while we keep the uncertainty set inclusion $\dot{x} \in F(x)$.
+As highlighted in Remark~\ref{rem:best}, the above framework concerns the best-case RoA outer approximation.
+The \emph{worst-case \ac{FH-RoA} inner approximation} is relevant for data-driven analysis, \emph{i.e.}, requiring that \emph{all} dynamical systems consistent with the data steer $x_0$ to $X_T$ under state constraints.
+Below, we provide a procedure to transition from the former to the latter, in the spirit of~\cite{KordaNOLCOS13}; though that reference considers closed-loop systems, whereas we retain the uncertainty set inclusion $\dot{x} \in F_D(x)$.